 Before you call, we recommend that you FAX the necessary configuration information to PKWARE.
 To help you organize this information, use the Customer Support Form that follows.
 This gives the technical support representative some time to review your problem and offer a solution.
 Please indicate on the FAX that you will be calling.

 The PKWARE FAX number is:

-If you have determined that your problem is serious and needs immediate attention, call the PKWARE Technical Support Department at the following number:
+If you require immediate attention, call the PKWARE Technical Support Department at:

 Using the PKWARE Customer Support Form